 Ross Ortega, Partner Program Manager at Microsoft, details how software-defined cloud based solutions impact applications.
 “A major byproduct of SD-WAN is that both the business owners and those running the infrastructure have better visibility into the performance of the apps.”
 Ortega also shares his take on hybrid cloud scenarios, including their versatility and importance for business continuity.
 “Some customers may deploy their applications in different public clouds to take advantage of different capabilities, including cloud-based disaster recovery.”

 It can elastically grow as you need it… multiple clouds have become the new data center, and home workers have become the new branchShare this quote

 “It can elastically grow as you need it… multiple clouds have become the new data center, and home workers have become the new branch,” according to Tom Siracusa, Business Strategy and Innovation at AT&T. Siracusa discusses the synergies between SD-WAN and multicloud integration, despite the challenges that are common when “network and IT design and operations are typically supported by different teams.”
 He also addresses questions related to complexity and horizontal scaling requirements, infrastructure geography, and private vs. public connectivity.

 Watch the full webinar and/or download the presentation deck, browse other “Virtual Viewpoints” in this series, or schedule a virtual meeting if you’d like to dialog directly with AT&T Business experts.

-AT&T Business is a leading provider of integrated solutions for Financial Services.
+AT&T Business is a leading provider of AT&T Business is a leading provider of Financial Services Solutions.
 Help achieve smarter, more trusted interactions with our unique ecosystem of highly reliable, highly secure technology, expertise, and global network.